H-Mateus/spinal-studies-rjah-site/content/authors/admin/_index.md

 ---
 # Display name
-title: Gabriel Mateus Bernardo Harrington
+title: "Gabriel Mateus Bernardo Harrington"
 author: ["Gabriel Mateus Bernardo Harrington"]

 # Is this the primary user of the site?